Indaxia/imp/README.md

     ],
     // (optional) where to store compiled build.
 It works for root project only.
 You can specify different extension for another language
     "target": "build.lua",
+    // (required for AngelScript dependencies) your main file to include in the dependant projects "entryPoint": "main.as",
     // (optional) extra file list to trigger rebuild on their change (one relative file name per element) "watchExtra": [],
     // (optional) execute this command before build, e.g. "cmd /C echo \"Hello!\"".
 Placeholders available: %target%